 - fencer's pose: straightens arm when head is turned to that side and bends opposite arm

-- Moro (startle response): throws out arms and legs and then curls them in when startled
+- Moro reflex (startle response): throws out arms and legs and then curls them in when startled

-Here are some things to keep in mind until your next routine visit at 2 months:
+Here are some things to keep in mind until your baby's next routine checkup at 2 months:

-- Continue to feed your baby on demand (when he or she is hungry).
+- Continue feeding whenever your baby is hungry.
 Pay attention to signs that your baby is full, such as turning away from the breast or nipple and closing the mouth.
 Between 6 and 8 weeks, your baby may be hungrier due to a growth spurt.

 - Continue to burp your baby midway through and at the end of feedings.